Slow Food is a grassroots movement.

 National governor support: Shelu Patel

 International councilors represent Slow Food USA on Slow Food International’s council.
-The current councilors from the USA are Kathryn Lynch Underwood, Tiffany Nurrenbern, Jennifer Breckner, and Denisa Livingston (representing the indigenous network).
+The current councilors from the USA are Kathryn Lynch Underwood, Tiffany Nurrenbern, Jennifer Breckner, and Denisa Livingston (representing the Indigenous network Slow Food Turtle Island Association).

 National Board of Directors